Hunting Outbursting Young Stars (HOYS)

 HAG are regular contributors to this Citizens Science Project making over 780 accepted images.
 Members forward their images of the targets taken with either the Groups telescopes and camera equipment, or using their own telescopes from their home locations.
 These are added to the Kent University Database for subsequent analysis by PHD students, and some results have already been published in scientific papers and Journals.
 The latest with Group input was for V1490Cyg awaiting final approval for publication in early 2020.

-As of January 2020 the project has processed 106 million brightness measurements in their database from 18,500 processed images, this total is equivalent of 824 hours integration with a 1m telescope.
+As of October 2021 the project has processed 226 million brightness measurements in their database from over 51,500 processed images.
 A proportion of this data was submitted by HAG members.